 2. Take charge of the details

-Unless your mom loves planning trips, chances are she’ll much prefer that you plan it all.
-My mom was also very much about making everyone else happy and I think wanting reassurance that we’d enjoy it, too.
+Unless your mom loves planning trips, chances are she’ll prefer that you plan it all.

-So, narrow down your top three options (destinations, accommodations, day trips or whatever), give her some pros and cons, and get her thoughts.
+So, narrow down your top three favorite ideas.
+For destinations, accommodations, day trips or whatever.
+Give her some pros and cons, and get her thoughts.
 Tease out that opinion.
 It’s in there, somewhere!

 And then make it happen.